01 April, 2019

 $25,000

-Certain Underwriters of Lloyds Explorer Plan Unlimited
+Certain Underwriters at Lloyds

 General Advice Warning: The contents of this article were accurate at the time of writing.
 Insurers change their policies from time to time, so some information may have changed.
 You should always read the Product Disclosure Statement of your chosen insurer to understand what is covered and what isn't.
 The information provided is of a general nature only and does not take into account any personal objectives, financial situation or needs.
 Before making a decision you should consider the appropriateness of the information having regard to your personal circumstances.